-Here $H_S$ is the Hamiltonian for the open quantum system; note that we here ignore a renormalisation of $H_S$ due to a Lamb shift.
-The coupling to the bath is characterised by the jump operators $S_k^\alpha$ acting on the quantum system together with the positive dissipation coefficients $\gamma_k^{\alpha\beta}$.
-The commutator term characterises the unitary time evolution in the absence of coupling to the bath according to the Liouville - von Neumann equation $d\rho_S(t)=-i[H_S,\rho_S(t)]$, the last term involving the jump operators $S_k^\alpha$ describes the coupling to the bath giving rise to dissipation, incoherence and entanglement.
-The standard derivation of the Lindblad equation within the quantum optics approach is based on an iteration of the Liouville-von Neumann equation to the second order Born approximation in combination with a separation of time scales, the rotating wave approximation and a time coarse graining.
-The basic assumption is that bath correlations relax on a time scale much faster that the time scale associated with the evolution of the density operator; a standard authoritative source is the book by Breuer and Petruccione \cite{Breuer02}.
+Here $H_S$ is the Hamiltonian for the open quantum system; note that here we ignore a renormalization of $H_S$ due to a Lamb shift.
+The coupling to the bath is characterized by the jump operators $S_k^\alpha$ acting on the quantum system together with the positive dissipation coefficients $\gamma_k^{\alpha\beta}$.
+The commutator term characterizes the unitary time evolution in the absence of coupling to the bath according to the von Neumann equation $d\rho_S(t)/dt=-i[H_S,\rho_S(t)]$.
+The last term involving the jump operators $S_k^\alpha$ describes the coupling to the bath giving rise to dissipation, incoherence, and entanglement.
+The standard derivation of the Lindblad equation within the quantum optics approach is based on an iteration of the von Neumann equation to the second-order Born approximation in combination with a separation of timescales, the rotating-wave approximation, and a time coarse graining.
+The basic assumption is that bath correlations relax on a timescale much faster than the timescale associated with the evolution of the density operator; a standard source is the book by Breuer and Petruccione \cite{Breuer06}.

-In the present paper we approach the issue of open quantum systems and in particular the Lindblad equation from the point of view of condensed matter physics using techniques from equilibrium and non equilibrium many body theory \cite{Abrikosov65,Kadanoff62,Mahan90,Bruus04,Keldysh65,Schwinger61}.
-We believe that the present many body approach to open quantum system, the Markov approximation, and in particular the Lindblad equation is novel and shows light on the assumptions underlying the standard approach \cite{Breuer02}.
+In the present paper, we approach the issue of open quantum systems and in particular the Lindblad equation from the point of view of condensed-matter physics using techniques from equilibrium and non equilibrium many-body theory \cite{Abrikosov65,Kadanoff62,Mahan90,Bruus04,Keldysh65,Schwinger61}.
+We believe that the present many-body approach to an open quantum system, the Markov approximation, and in particular the Lindblad equation is sheds light on the assumptions underlying the standard approach \cite{Breuer06}.